Poodle grooming at home can seem daunting at first, but with the right instruction and tools for the job, you’ll soon find your feet.

-But then, with repetition and practice (and you will get plenty of practice when you own a Poodle!), you will both become more relaxed and comfortable with the process.
+But then, with repetition and practice, you will both become more relaxed and comfortable with the process.

 Later, as you feel more confident after observing the pro groomer, you may decide you are ready to learn to do different traditional Poodle clips yourself.

 In time, you may even decide to branch out and design your own creative grooming clips!